What is CNC Anyway?

-A ShopBot is an amazing do-all tool for precisely cutting, carving, drilling or machining all kinds of things from all kinds of materials.
-With a ShopBot, you use the included software to design your parts on your personal computer, then, like a robot, the computer controls the cutter to precisely cut your parts.
-In the past, tools like ShopBots were strictly industrial tools and were referred to in factories as CNC (for Computer Numeric Control) tools.
-Now, the types of tools that create things by cutting material away or building up material in layers to create an object are called digital fabrication tools, and ShopBot's innovations have made them affordable for individuals and small shops.
+With a ShopBot CNC tool, you use the included software to design your parts on your personal computer, then, like a robot, the computer controls the cutter to precisely cut your parts.
+In the past, CNC tools were strictly industrial tools only used in large factory settings.
+Now, all the types of computer-driven tools that create things by cutting material away (such as CNCs or laser cutters) or building up material in layers to create an object (3D printing) are called digital fabrication tools.
+ShopBot's innovations in CNC technology have made these powerful tools affordable for individuals and small shops.

 A ShopBot CNC can cut material in the same way you would with a saw.
 It can cut in the X or Y direction ...